dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 # Analyzing long-term investments in cryptocurrency projects

 I happen to really enjoy rolling around in the crypto world.
-I spend hours and hours researching, not to find specific answers to things, but because I think its _really fucking cool_.
-Given that many of my friends and some acquaintances know how much time I spent researching, I often get asked the question **How do you determine a project is probably a good investment?**.
-Yesterday, I had a cool conversation about life with my friend César, who phrased this question in a way that gave me a great idea... _write an article about it!_.
+I spend hours and hours researching, not only to find specific answers to things I'm curious about, but because I think its _really cool_ and this is what makes me happy.
+Given that many of my friends and some acquaintances know how much time I spent researching, I often get asked the question **How do you determine if project may or may not be a good investment?**.
+I can't predict the future, but there's several things I research before deciding to invest in any project.

+A few weeks ago, I had a cool conversation about life with my friend César, who phrased this question in a way that gave me a great idea... _write an article about it!_.
 So here we are again, talking about crypto stuff.

-As any human, aside from objective research I've made, I have my own biases and opinions, and like everyone else does, I also apply these to my investment choices.
-So the answer to the question of **what YOU should invest in** is a question only you can answer.
-All I'll do in this article is point to resources and details to watch out when investing on crypto projects, because I've heard far too many times the sentence _"Hey i found this really **good** project, you should check it out!"_, and then I check it out and it's just like any other project of its type.
-Competition is incredibly aggressive and fast on the crypto space, _almost everything_ (more on this later) is open source software, anyone can fork anything and improve it or change it.
+As any human, aside from research I've done, I have my own biases and opinions, and like everyone else does, I also apply these to my investment choices.
+So the answer to the question of **what YOU should invest in** is a question only *you* can answer.
+All I'll do in this article is point to resources and details to watch out when investing on crypto projects, because I've heard far too many times the sentence _"Hey i found this really **good** project, you should totally check it out!"_, and then I check it out and it's just like any other project of its type.
+Competition is incredibly aggressive and fast on the crypto space, _almost everything_ (more on this later) is open source software, and anyone can fork anything and improve it or change it.

 ***